This can be served as an appetizer or as the main dish.

-Here’s a simple and delicious way to cook shrimp.
-I got the recipe from a book called “Fresh From Maine, Recipes and Stories from the State’s Best Chefs.”
+I got this simple and delicious recipe from a book called “Fresh From Maine, Recipes and Stories from the State’s Best Chefs.”
+It’s from Joshua’s Restaurant in Wells, Maine.

 The book features more than 50 recipes and interviews with chefs from 20 restaurants in Maine, all of which get their ingredients from local farmers and fishermen to create all-natural and organic dishes.